\'Ez fields

 Algebraically bounded fields are geometric (i.e. they eliminate $\exists^\infty$ and model-theoretic algebraic closure satisfies the exchange property) and the resulting notion of dimension agrees with algebraic dimension.
-Corollary E follows, see \cite{lou-dimension} for details.
+Corollary D follows, see \cite{lou-dimension} for details.